LakinduNethsara/LakinduNethsara/README.md

 I’m Lakindu, an enthusiastic tech lover with a passion for programming.
 Currently pursuing my degree in ICT at the Faculty of Technology, University of Ruhuna.
 I love to explore, learn, and build things using cutting-edge technologies!

-- 🌱 I’m always eager to expand my knowledge, with a strong focus on the latest tools and technologies.
+- 🌱 I’m always eager to expand my knowledge.
 - 💡 I enjoy solving complex problems and participating in coding challenges.
 - 💻 I have a knack for **Object-Oriented Programming (OOP)**, and I've developed mini-projects that demonstrate OOP concepts in action!